Russian Medical Watch 1989 : pre-Wall Soviet relic.

 (Side button for rapid advancement of date.)

 The paperwork is interesting.
 Firstly, the watch was made in March 1989, about eight months before the fall of the Berlin wall.
 Note the way the sides had to be created using exclamation points.
 The handwritten portion is 122801, the serial number stamped on the caseback.
 The watch is said to keep time to +40 to -10 seconds per day, and said to run for 42 hours on a windup.
-I can't tell thought what most of this says.
+I cannot tell what most of this says.